TBD9rain/vim_config/README.md

 > Verible is a suite of SystemVerilog developer tools,
 > including a parser, style-linter, formatter and language server

+The verible language server and configurations are under `<_vimfiles>/languageserver/verible/`.

 To configure the linter on style checking, modify the "verible-verilog-lint.config" file according to [Linter Rules](https://chipsalliance.github.io/verible/verilog_lint.html)